Valentine's Animal Letter Match for Preschoolers

 Enhance Their Learning by Reading Books

 For me, there is no such thing as too much reading.
 The more you read to your children, the better.
-It is important to keep them interested in books, changing your library periodically according to the theme and season.
+Keeping them interested in books is vital, and you should change your library periodically according to the theme and season.

 These are some good suggestions you can use for Valentine’s.
-You can find all of these books at your local library, at a used books store, and at Amazon.
-You can use the links in each picture to get them through my Amazon links, so you can grow your library for years to come.
+You can find all these books at your local library, a used books store, and Amazon.
+You can use the links in each picture to get them through my Amazon links so you can grow your library for years to come.

 Pin It For Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your literacy or Valentine’s board on Pinterest for later.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to your literacy or Valentine’s board on Pinterest.

 Valentine's Animal Letter Match - Pinterest

-I hope you find that this Valentine’s Animal Letter Match will help entertain your kiddos and make your lesson planning a little easier, during Valentine’s month.
+This Valentine’s Animal Letter Match will help entertain your kiddos and make your lesson planning a little easier during Valentine’s month.
 Don’t forget to get your FREE printable!
-You just have to click on the bottom below to download it and start using it.
+You must click on the bottom below to download and start using it.

 Be happy, safe, and creative.
 I wish you well.